 Secondary hypogonadism is diagnosed when levels of both testosterone and gonadotropins are low (hypogonadotropic hypogonadism).
 Kallmann syndrome is due to maldevelopment of neurons producing gonadotropin-releasing hormone (GnRH) and is characterized by GnRH deficiency, low levels of LH and FSH, and anosmia.
 Several other types of GnRH deficiency or gonadotropin deficiency occur without anosmia.
 Acquired causes of isolated hypogonadotropic hypogonadism include critical illness, malnutrition, excessive stress, obesity, Cushing’s syndrome, opioid and marijuana use, hemochromatosis, and hyperprolactinemia (due to pituitary adenomas or drugs such as phenothiazines).
 Destruction of the pituitary gland by tumors, infection, trauma, or metastatic disease causes hypogonadism in conjunction with deficiency of other pituitary hormones (see Chap.
 171).
 Normal aging is associated with a progressive decline of testosterone production, which is due to downregulation of the entire hypothalamo-pituitary-testicular axis.

 The history should focus on developmental stages such as puberty and growth spurts, as well as androgen-dependent events such as early morning erections, frequency and intensity of sexual thoughts, and frequency of masturbation or intercourse.
 The physical examination should focus on secondary sex characteristics such as hair growth on the face, axilla, chest, and pubic regions; gynecomastia; testicular volume; prostate; and height and body proportions.
 Eunuchoidal proportions are defined as an arm span >2 cm greater than height and suggest that androgen deficiency occurred prior to epiphyseal fusion.
 Normal testicular size ranges from 3.5 to 5.5 cm in length, which corresponds to a volume of 12–25 mL.
-The presence of varicocele should be sought by palpation of the testicular veins with ...
+The presence of varicocele should be sought by palpation of ...